-Oven roasted chicken recipes seem to becoming more popular every year.
+I learned how to make oven roasted chicken recipes because they were becoming so popular year after year.
 It may be that people favor the taste of chicken or it could also be that it is so economical to serve.
 Many people do not like having so many leftovers when preparing a larger bird like a turkey.
 This year there was a large increase is serving an oven roasted chicken recipe over a turkey for the holiday dinner recipes.
 When it comes to meat there is not much that can compare with the versatility of chicken.

-After making your purchase for an oven roasted chicken recipe, if stored in the refrigerator it should be cooked within two days.
+When you learn how to make oven roasted chicken recipes, you should know the storage of that chicken is important.
+A chicken should not be stored in a refrigerator longer than two days.
 If you are not going to use it that soon then make sure it is wrapped properly and placed in the freezer for up to six to eight months.
 When ready to use thaw a day in the refrigerator, rinse it under cold water and pat dry with paper towels.
 Don’t forget to remove the giblets from the cavity; I know people who have done so.

-To prepare for your oven roasted chicken recipe, place the washed and dried chicken on a clean cutting board with breast side up.
+When you lean how to prepare for your oven roasted chicken recipe, you will want to place the washed and dried chicken on a clean cutting board with breast side up.
 If you are not going to stuff your bird, season the inside of the cavity with your favorite spice blend.
 If you choose to stuff it, prepare one half cup of stuffing for each pound of chicken; pack it lightly in the cavity and truss.
 Before placing the chicken (stuffed and unstuffed) in the oven brush the bird with oil or melted butter and season with your favorite spice blend.
 As the chicken is roasting, baste with melted butter occasionally.

 Although it has been “traditional” to place the chicken breast side up on rack in roasting pan, everyone should try roasting one upside down.
 (See roast chicken cooking time for more information).
 This method of roasting has become the favorite of many people.
 With this method the chicken is first placed in the roaster with the breast side down for part of the roasting time.
 This position allows for the fat from the darker meat to naturally baste the drier white meat of the breast.
 The chicken is then turned over for the remaining time allowing for the breast side to roast to a golden brown color.